bartick/discordrpc-go/README.md

 ## Usage

 You need to create a client.
+If you don't know how to get your client Id check [this](./GET_APP_ID.md)
 ```go
 conn := rpc.RPC{
 		ClientID: "APP_ID",